cole-brokamp/dbe_sp/README.md

 # CCHMC Division of Biostatistics and Epidemiology Strategic Plan

-- Envisions excellence and key actions for 2025 - 2029 aligned with CCRF strategic plan
-- Collaborative process in 2024 engaged all division members + interviews with institutional partners
+> Our strategic plan envisions excellence and key actions for 2025 - 2029 aligned with CCRF strategic plan and was created through a collaborative process in 2024 that engaged all division members & conducted interviews with institutional partners

 ## Mission Areas & Definitions of Excellence